rafl/nanomsg-raw/README.md

 socket-level (`NN_SOL_SOCKET`) options documented in `nn_getsockopt` and also supports these additional generic socket-level options that can only be retrieved but not set:

+###
+\* `NN_DOMAIN`
+Returns the domain constant as it was passed to `nn_socket`.
+\* `NN_PROTOCOL`
+Returns the protocol constant as it was passed to `nn_socket`.
+\* `NN_SNDFD`
+Retrieves a file descriptor that is readable when a message can be sent to the socket.
+The descriptor should be used only for polling and never read from or written to.
+The type of the option is int.
+The descriptor becomes invalid and should not be used any more once the socket is closed.
+This socket option is not available for unidirectional recv-only socket types.
+\* `NN_RCVFD`
+Retrieves a file descriptor that is readable when a message can be received from the socket.
+The descriptor should be used only for polling and never read from or written to.
+The type of the option is int.
+The descriptor becomes invalid and should not be used any more once the socket is closed.
+This socket option is not available for unidirectional send-only socket types.

 ### nn\_bind($s, $addr)